RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionarymethods.rst

    :prefix: dict-3-
    :start: 1

-.. index:: dictionary methods, keys, view, get, in, not in, for
+.. index:: dictionary methods, keys, view, get, in, not in, for, tuple

 Dictionary Methods
 ------------------